 This trip most definitely cemented our love for Norway (and Finland, too of course) and left us on the lookout for more reasons to visit Norway!

 Before You Go: Save Money Planning Your Trip

 Every adventure needs a little planning.
 It doesn’t have to be a big ol’ itinerary mapped out to the last second but it does help to get certain regions nailed down… particularly so you can keep travel and accommodation costs lower.
 Getting to Norway is a lot easier than it’s ever been (Norwegian Airlines is doing a cracking job with the flight prices at the moment) but do plan ahead and lock those cheaper flights down!

-Norway is definitely one of the most expensive in Europe (totally worth it though) so another way to save money on your own adventure is to take advantage of local offers – for instance, Scandic Hotels are currently offering a 3 nights for the price of 2 deal on many of their locations, that’s perfect if your looking to save on what is arguably one of the biggest travel costs – accommodation.
+Norway is definitely one of the most expensive in Europe (totally worth it though) so another way to save money on your own adventure is to take advantage of local offers – for instance, Scandic Hotels have several offers and deals on many of their locations, that’s perfect if your looking to save on what is arguably one of the biggest travel costs – accommodation.
 The rooms are pretty sweet here and there are quite a few dotted across the land so you’ll have a decent range to choose from leaving you to save your money for some famous Norwegian cod… or for chocolate (we won’t judge)!

 THE 9 EXPERIENCES YOU NEED TO HAVE IN NORWAY